mburakunuvar/Docker-Kubernetes-Cheatsheets/Z13-Deployments with Kubernetes/part13.md

 Whenever pod is restarted or a new one created, IP Address will change.
 Therefore, in order to provide a stabilized approach we use SERVICES.

-So that's why we make use of the service these pods are coming and going all the time.
+So that's why we make use of the service.
+These pods are coming and going all the time.
 Pods are getting deleted they're getting recreated and every time they potentially might get assigned a brand new IP address the service is going to kind of abstract out that difficulty and that's why we make use of these services.
 And each time that we want to connect to one of our different pots.

 - remember that Services use selectors in order to find the target port, not their IPs.